- Dental contouring involves removing small portions of the tooth enamel to improve your smile.

 The Final Verdict

 There are many options for improving your smile, and tooth contouring might be an excellent option in your quest for a beautiful smile.
-If you think you’re a good candidate for tooth reshaping, dental veneers or braces, a board-certified cosmetic dentist can help you make the choice that is best suited to your individual needs.
+If you think you’re a good candidate for tooth reshaping, dental veneers or braces, meet our medical review team.